-This recipe is probably the most flexible, fast and easy energy bar recipe on the planet.
-Really, it is.
+This recipe is probably the most flexible, fast and easy energy bar recipe on the planet saving brown bananas from the death pit that is the trash can.
+Really, it is the easiest recipe EVER.

 If you have bananas and a mixed selection of grains, rolled oats, seeds and nuts - you can make endless variations of this bar.

 They are perfect for training/racing, running or biking and as a snack for you or the kids.

 Eat Race Win Baked Banana Bars Recipe (pp315)

 Use any cake or bread tin you like (I have used a 9-10 inch square cake tin)

 65 g (2/3 cups) Chopped nuts (walnuts/pecan etc.)